 How Much Does a 3D Printer Cost?
-Calculate the ROI Now

 The three most established plastic 3D printing processes today are fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).

-Prices have dropped significantly in recent years, and today, all three technologies are available in compact, affordable systems.
+3D printer prices have dropped significantly in recent years, and today, all three technologies are available in compact, affordable systems.

-As a rule of thumb, FDM 3D printers will get you the cheapest parts if you’re printing only relatively simple prototypes in limited numbers.
+As a rule of thumb, FDM 3D printers will create the cheapest parts if you’re printing only relatively simple prototypes in limited numbers.
 SLA resin 3D printers offer higher resolution, better quality, and a wide variety of 3D printing materials at a slight premium, but the difference quickly diminishes when you print complex designs or larger batches due to the less labor-intensive post-processing.
 Lastly, SLS is the most cost-effective process for producing medium to large volumes of high-quality functional parts.

 Comparing the overall cost of different 3D printers goes beyond sticker prices -- these won’t tell you the full story of how much a 3D printer costs and how much your printed part will cost.
 3D printing material and labor costs have a significant influence on cost per part, depending on the application and your production needs.